Birgit Nilsson: Absence from New York and Salzburg

 Though a frequent visitor to the Metropolitan Opera, Nilsson did not always see eye to eye with its redoubtable general manager, Rudolf Bing (who was often said to dislike Wagner), nor with conductor Herbert von Karajan.
 Subsequently, she made fewer New York appearances than hoped in the early 1970s and was virtually excluded from the Salzburg Festival.
 Her American career was derailed in the mid-1970s by US Internal Revenue Service claims filed for back taxes.
 Several years later a schedule of payments was worked out, and Nilsson's hiatus from the United States ended.
 When she returned, Donal Henahan wrote in The New York Times, "The famous shining trumpet of a voice is still far from sounding like a cornet."

 Nilsson appeared at the Metropolitan Opera 223 times in 16 roles.
 She sang two complete Ring cycles in the 1961–62 season, and another in 1974–75.
 She was Isolde 33 times, and Turandot 52.
-She played most of the other major soprano parts: Aida, Tosca, the Dyer's Wife in Strauss's Die Frau ohne Schatten, Salome, Elektra, as Verdi's Lady Macbeth, and Leonore in Beethoven's Fidelio.
+She played most of the other major soprano parts: Aida, Tosca, the Dyer's Wife in Strauss's Die Frau ohne Schatten, Salome, Elektra, Verdi's Lady Macbeth, and Leonore in Beethoven's Fidelio.
 In 1966 she simultaneously performed the roles of Venus and Elisabeth (who never appear together) in Wagner's Tannhäuser.
 She memorably appeared as replacement Sieglinde to Rita Hunter's Brünnhilde in the 1970s.
-She appeared 232 times at the Vienna State Opera from 1954–82, and the Vienna Philharmonic, the company's orchestra, made her an honorary member in 1999.
+She appeared 232 times at the Vienna State Opera from 1954 to 1982, and the Vienna Philharmonic, the company's orchestra, made her an honorary member in 1999.
 "If there ever was someone that one can call a real star today and a world-famous opera singer during her time then that was Frau Nilsson", said Ioan Holender, director of the Vienna State Opera.